yola/djstopie/README.md

     'django.middleware.common.CommonMiddleware',
     'django.middleware.csrf.CsrfViewMiddleware',
     ...
-    'djstoppy.middleware.CompatibilityModeMiddleware',
+    'djstopie.middleware.CompatibilityModeMiddleware',
-    'djstoppy.middleware.UnsupportedBrowsersMiddleware'
+    'djstopie.middleware.UnsupportedBrowsersMiddleware'
 )
 ```

-djstoppy also excepts an optional `LANGUAGE_PREFIX` variable.
+djstopie also excepts an optional `LANGUAGE_PREFIX` variable.
 This will prefix
 redirected urls, either by calling a function or by prepending a string.